FAQ

 SourcePoint is not able to provide nursing home recommendations.
 However, there are several ways to research nursing homes in the area.
 You can call the Ohio Long-Term Care Ombudsman at 800-536-5891 and ask for the Long-Term Care Ombudsman for Delaware County.
 You can also go to LTC.Ohio.org and read state survey results for each nursing home in the area.

-The choice to place a loved one in a facility is unique for each and every family.
+The choice to place a loved one in a facility is unique for every family.
 As with any caregiving decision, the decision should not be taken lightly and all family members or people affected by the decision, including the care receiver, should be included.
 Research has shown that experiencing one or more of the factors listed below often prompts families to place a loved one in a care facility:

-As a family, the best thing you can do is to choose the type of care that will help you to preserve your own and your loved one’s health and relationships.
+As a family, the best thing you can do is to choose the type of care that will help you preserve your own and your loved one’s health and relationships.
 Placing a loved one in a care facility will not make you any less of a caregiver, it will simply change the responsibilities you have in providing care.

 No, but we can certainly refer you to Adult Protective Services.